systematic-magic/AgingPubMed/editorials_pdf.rst

 2.4.
 Check that capitalization of scientific terms is correct.
 We suggest you use the :ref:`following procedure<correct_case_check>` if you are in doubt regarding this or that term.

 2.5.
-Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ*.
+Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ, via*.
 For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.